scalar-labs/scalar-terraform/docs/CloudPermissions.md

 ### Using Azure Storage as a Terraform Backend

-If you use Azure Storage as a Terraform backend, the built-in role `Storage Account Contributor` will work.
+If you use Azure Storage as a Terraform backend, the built-in role `Storage Account Contributor` needs to be assigned additionally.